rogino/vexPrograms/Docs/Programming in RobotC.md

 | Digital In         | Digital |               |                                          |
 | Digital Out        | Digital | 0 or 1        | 1 sends digital signal.
 Use for solenoids. |

+### Integrated Motor Encoders

+These use the `I2C` protocol, and multiple devices can be daisy-chained together.
+Plug the 4 wire cable into the encoder and plug it into the Cortex's `I2C` port.
+After enabling Super User mode on RobotC (Window->Menu Level->Super User), go to Motor and Sensor setup, and for the motor the encoder is attached to, Encoder Port->I2C->I2C_1 (or whatever number you want).
+Then, on the I2C Sensors tab, name the encoder and select Quadrature Encoder (I2C) as the sensor type.
+View the functions in the sidebar (Motors->Integrated Encoders).

 ## RobotC 4.0 Math functions